 \section{Related Work}

-Reducing the computational cost of CNN evaluation is an active area of research, with both highly optimized implementations and approximate methods being investigated.
+Reducing the computational cost of CNN evaluation is an active area of research, with both highly optimized implementations and approximate methods investigated.

-Implementations that exploit the parallelism available in computational architectures like GPUs (cuda-convnet2 \citep{cudaconvnet2}, CuDNN \citep{Chetlur2014}) have allowed to significantly reduce the evaluation time of CNNs.
+Implementations that exploit the parallelism available in computational architectures like GPUs (cuda-convnet2 \cite{cudaconvnet2}, CuDNN \cite{Chetlur2014}) have allowed to significantly reduce the evaluation time of CNNs.
 Since CuDNN internally reduces the computation of convolutional layers to the matrix-by-matrix multiplication (without explicitly materializing the data matrix), our approach can potentially be incorporated into this library.
-In a similar vein, the use of FPFGAs \citep{Ovtcharov15} leads to better trade-offs between speed and power consumption.
-Several papers \citep{Courbariaux14, Gupta15} showed that CNNs may be efficiently evaluated using low precision arithmetic, which is important for FPFGA implementations.
-Most approximate methods of decreasing the CNN computational cost exploit the redundancies of the convolutional kernel using low-rank tensor decompositions~ \citep{Denton14, Jaderberg14b, Lebedev14, Zhang15, Zhang14}.
+In a similar vein, the use of FPFGAs \cite{Ovtcharov15} leads to better trade-offs between speed and power consumption.
+Several papers \cite{Courbariaux14, Gupta15} showed that CNNs may be efficiently evaluated using low precision arithmetic, which is important for FPFGA implementations.
+Most approximate methods of decreasing the CNN computational cost exploit the redundancies of the convolutional kernel using low-rank tensor decompositions~ \cite{Denton14, Jaderberg14b, Lebedev14, Zhang15}.
 In most cases, a convolutional layer is replaced by several convolutional layers applied sequentially, which have a much lower total computational cost.
-Another direction of research is modifications of CNN architecture for speed gains \citep{He14, Jin15, Romero14}.
-The resulting networks are usually CNNs, meaning that our approach could be combined with most of these methods.
+We show that the combination of perforation with the method of \citet{Zhang15} improves upon both approaches.

-For spatially sparse inputs, it is possible to exploit this sparsity to speed up evaluation and training \citep{Graham14b}.
+For spatially sparse inputs, it is possible to exploit this sparsity to speed up evaluation and training \cite{Graham14b}.
 While this approach is similar to ours in the spirit, we do not rely on spatially sparse inputs.
-Instead, we sparsely sample the outputs of convolutional layer, and interpolate the remaining values.
+Instead, we sparsely sample the outputs of a convolutional layer and interpolate the remaining values.

 In a recent work, \citet{Lebedev15Fast} also decrease the CNN computational cost by reducing the size of the data matrix.
-The difference is that their approach reduces the kernel filter support, while our approach decreases the number of spatial positions in which the convolutions are evaluated.
+The difference is that their approach reduces the convolutional kernel's support while our approach decreases the number of spatial positions in which the convolutions are evaluated.
 The two methods are complementary.